africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Polanyi Paradox - We know more than we can explain.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/polanyi-paradox-we-know-more-than-we-can-explain/","title":"Polanyi effect - We know more than we can explain","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/polanyi-paradox-we-know-more-than-we-can-explain/","title":"Polanyi effect - We know more than we can explain"}
 ---